-So you want to take your tennis game to the next level, but you’re not sure what is the best entry-level tennis racket.
+So you want to take your tennis game to the next level, but you’re not sure what are the best entry-level tennis rackets.
 Choosing the right tennis racket is important because it can have a huge effect on your performance.

 It’s important to choose a racket that suits your level of physical strength.
 There are many other factors to consider too, such as racket size, weight, skill level, grip size, string and tension, and your budget, to name a few.

 Chances are you’re not yet ready to dish out money professional rackets yet.
 We spent hours researching the UK market and narrowed down our choices to a list of the best entry-level tennis rackets for beginners.
 Not only are these are budget-friendly with many under £100 but also great to start your game with.

 Without further delay, let’s start.